matecoco2024/bio_systems_assignements/assignement_3/README.md

 grounds, p53 loss (Mutation A) is often considered the most fundamental because it removes a central tumor-suppressor checkpoint.
 But the quantitative model outputs do not distinguish A from B or C in severity.

+While all three mutations being equally dangerous might look infeasable, it could be plausible in a p53-centric Boolean model, because p53 loss, MYC amplification, and MDM2 overexpression can all collapse the same checkpoint and funnel the network into the same proliferative attractor.

 ## 2. Explain the role of feedback loops (e.g., MYC → MDM2 → p53)

 The core feedback loop in the wild-type network is MYC → MDM2 ⊣ p53 → p21 ⊣ MYC, which overall forms a positive